stcorp/muninn/docs/config.md

   to 'mod_spatialite' by default (which only works if library is on search path).
   Change this to e.g. /usr/local/lib/mod_spatialite to set an explicit path (no filename extension needed).

+# Section "none"

+This section contains backend specific settings for the ``none`` storage backend, of which there are currently none.

+When using this backend, muninn does not maintain an archive storage, and instead uses the ``remote_url`` product property to point to products in local storage.

 # Section "fs"